spatie/selenium-client/README.md

 This package gives you a boilerplate setup to automate UI testing tasks you'd do manually otherwise.

 For example: you can make a scenario to test the flow of a form in one of your projects, without having to worry about setting up Selenium itself.
+This package uses Chrome by default, but you're able to override it with whatever driver you want.

 ## Installation